s0tt/ActiveLearningProject/README.md

 # Examples

 Code examples can be found under *ActiveLearningProject/Examples/*.
 For caching and datasets the folders *ActiveLearningProject/cache/* and *ActiveLearningProject/datasets/* are provided.
+All examples can directly be executed as python scrips without the need to pass any parameters.

 ## Basic PyTorch model usage in modAL